Siding Nailer Vs Roofing Nailer: Are They the Same or Different?

 In contrast, roofing nailers use coil nails with a larger diameter and shorter length, optimized for the installation of roofing materials.

-Using the wrong type of nails can lead to improper fastening and may void any warranties.
+Using the wrong type of nail can lead to improper fastening and may void any warranties.

 Can I adjust the depth of drive on both siding and roofing nailers?